1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Your one-month-old does not need a flashy toy or milestone app.
 They need:

 That is the blueprint.
-Forget wait-and-see.
-Forget milestone anxiety.
-Movement is the medicine.
 Connection is the method.
-Resilience is the outcome.
+Gentle exploration is the practice.
+Confidence--yours and theirs--is the outcome.